Gravitational wave signals in an Unruh-DeWitt detector: Introduction

 where $u=t-x^{D-1}$ is a lightcone coordinate.
 Note that some of the elements of $h_{ij}$ in Eq.~(\ref{gravitational wave D}) may vanish.
 In $D=4$ dimensions this simplifies to planar gravitational waves with nonvanishing elements in the $xy-$plane.
 In practical calculations it is often convenient to simplify~(\ref{gravitational wave D}) by assuming that nonvanishing elements of $h_{ij}$ are in the upper left $2\times 2$ block.

-In this work we generalize the monochromatic wave background considered in Ref.~\cite{vanHaasteren:2022agf} to the case when the gravitational wave strain, $h_{ij}=h_{ij}(u)$, is characterised by a general function of $u$ propagating in the $x^{D-1}$ direction.
+In this work we generalize the monochromatic wave background considered in Ref.~\cite{vanHaasteren:2022agf} to the case when the gravitational wave strain, $h_{ij}=h_{ij}(u)$, is characterized by a general function of $u$ propagating in the $x^{D-1}$ direction.
 Motivated by the form of gravitational waves emitted by realistic sources, whose wave form can be decomposed into the fundamental mode of frequency $\omega_g$, and the higher overtones (whose frequencies are $n\omega_g$), we shall consider gravitational waves of the form,

 where $h_{ij}^{(n)}$ and $\psi_{ij}^{(n)}$ are the (time independent) gravitational field amplitudes and phases of the $n$-th harmonic.
-Such gravitational waves are formed by binary systems whose components harbor angular momentum and/or strong magnetic fields~\cite{Bourgoin:2022ilm,Amaro-Seoane:2022rxf}.
-It is important to keep in mind that, even when gravitational waves are nonpolarized, the perceived amplitudes of the $+$ and $\times$ polarizations will differ, unless the source is {\it face on}, {\it i.e.} the inclination angle is zero.
-This means that the only fixed characteristic of nonpolarized gravitational waves is the relative phase difference, $\Delta \psi=\psi_+-\psi_\times =\pm\pi/2$.
+Such elliptically polarized gravitational waves are formed by binary systems whose components harbor angular momentum and/or strong magnetic fields~\cite{Bourgoin:2022ilm,Amaro-Seoane:2022rxf}.
+It is important to keep in mind that, even when gravitational waves are emitted as circularly polarized, the perceived amplitudes of the $+$ and $\times$ polarizations will differ, unless the source is {\it face on}, {\it i.e.} the inclination angle is zero.
+This means that the only fixed characteristic of observed gravitational waves is the relative phase difference, $\Delta \psi=\psi_+-\psi_\times =\pm\pi/2$.

 The gravitational waves considered here have a phase velocity, $\vec v_{\rm ph} = \hat z$, and are often referred to as the positive frequency solutions.
 In addition there are negative frequency gravitational waves, with an opposite phase velocity ($\vec v_{\rm ph} = -\hat z$), for which $ h_{ij}= h_{ij}(v)$, with $v=t+z$ ($v=t+x^{D-1}$ in the $D$ dimensional case).
 Sufficiently close to the gravitational wave source the gravitational wave propagates radially, such that in a relatively small spatial volume one can approximate the wave by $h_{ij}(u)$.